 Park Royal Centre for Mental Health

-Rick is an examiner for the MFSEM(UK) faculty membership examination, Bath University & University College London MSc examinations.
+Rick is an examiner for the MFSEM(UK) faculty membership examination, University of Bath & University College London MSc examinations.
 He previously examined for undergraduate medical student examinations at Bart’s & The London Medical School.

 Rick worked as a sports physician at the English Institute of Sport (EIS) from 2011 to 2015, treating international GB athletes at their elite multi-sport clinics in University College Hospital and Lee Valley Athletics Centre.